gowww/app/README.md

 ## Static files

-Static files must be stored inside the `static` and are automatically accessible from the `/static/` path prefix.
+Static files must be stored inside the `static` directory.
+They are automatically accessible from the `/static/` path prefix.

 ## Running